 ANDY BROWN: Diamonds on Canvas – The Art of Baseball

-From PNC Park’s majestic backdrop of downtown Pittsburgh, to the dirt infield of the hallowed Koshien of the NPB, amongst the cheer squads of the KBO and passionate fans of the CPBL, using paint on canvas for over 10 years I have captured baseball and other sporting and live events worldwide.
+From PNC Park’s majestic backdrop of downtown Pittsburgh, to the dirt infield of the hallowed Koshien of the NPB, amongst the cheer squads of the KBO and merengue parties of the LIDOM, using paint on canvas for over 10 years I have captured baseball and other sporting and live events worldwide.

-PNC Park, Pittsburgh, August 2018My name is Andy Brown and I am an award-winning British artist.
-For over half a decade I have travelled the globe with my paints to document baseball: ballparks, stadiums, the players and people who make up the game.
-So far I have made artwork in 12 different countries all within 9 innings: US (MLB, MiLB, Independent Ball), Canada (MLB), Dominican Republic (LIDOM), Korea (KBO), Japan (NPB), Taiwan (CPBL), Cuba, Mexico (LMP, LMB), England (As official artist as MLB London 2019, BBF), Scotland (SBL), Italy (As Team GB Official Artist) and China (CBL).
-In the 2018 season alone I attended 67 games in 4 different countries painting the ballparks and games live, along with the many people who surround it.
-In the 2019 season I did something no one has ever done before, visiting all 30 MLB ball parks in a single season painting the action that unfolded before me.
+PNC Park, Pittsburgh, August 2018My name is Andy Brown and I am an internationally renowned British artist.
+For over a decade I have travelled the globe with my paints to document baseball: ballparks, stadiums, the players and people who make up the game.
+So far I have made artwork in 15 different countries all within 9 innings.
+In the 2019 season I did something no one has ever done before or since, visiting all 30 MLB ball parks in a single season painting the action that unfolded before me.

 Facebook post from China Trust Brothers(CPBL) showing me painting in Tainan.

 Oakland Coliseum, Oakland A’s.
 August 2018